Python Interface#

 using TI = DEVICE::index_t; // Index type

-using T = policy::MODEL::T; // Floating point type (use the one defined in the exported model)
+using T = policy::TYPE::T; // Floating point type (use the one defined in the exported model)

 constexpr TI BATCH_SIZE = 15;